 To estimate the causal estimands defined in Section~\ref{sec:estimands}, we propose propensity-score-based estimators that combine the inverse probability of treatment weighting (IPW) with the kernel smoothing of spatial point patterns.
 The estimation proceeds in two steps.
 First, at each time period $t$, the surface of outcome-active locations is spatially smoothed according to a chosen kernel.
 Then, this surface is weighted by the relative density of the observed treatment pattern under the stochastic intervention of interest and under the actual data generating process.

 An alternative approach would be the direct modelling of the outcome.
-For example, one would have to model the outcome point process as a function of the past history as done in the $g$-computataion in the standard longitudinal settings \citep{robins1986new}.
-However, such an approach would require an accurate specification of spatial spillover and temporal carryover effects, which is a difficult task in many applications including ours.
+For example, one would model the outcome point process as a function of the past history following the $g$-computation in the standard longitudinal settings \citep{robins1986new}.
+However, such an approach would require an accurate specification of spatial spillover and temporal carryover effects.
+This is a difficult task in many applications.
 Instead, we focus on modelling the treatment assignment mechanism.

 Formally, consider a univariate kernel $K: [0,\infty) \rightarrow [0, \infty)$ satisfying $\int K(u) \mathrm{d}u = 1$.
 Let $K_b$ denote the scaled kernel defined as $K_b(u) = b^{-1} K(u / b)$ with bandwidth parameter $b$.
 We define $\estimatort[F][][\lag]: \Omega \rightarrow \mathbb{R}^{+}$ as